 Problem

-Human readers rely on visual cues, sidebar navigation, and inferred context to understand documentation.
-AI agents and Large Language Models (LLMs), however, primarily consume raw text streams.
-When documentation lacks a rigorous semantic structure, these models struggle to map relationships between concepts, leading to poor reasoning and inaccurate coding suggestions.
+Human readers rely on visual cues and inferred context.
+AI agents consume raw text streams.
+Without rigorous semantic structure, models struggle to map relationships between concepts.
+This leads to poor reasoning and inaccurate coding suggestions.

 Why it matters

-If your documentation is not optimised for LLMs, developers using tools like GitHub Copilot, Cursor, or ChatGPT will receive more hallucinations when working with your software.
-This directly degrades the developer experience, as users often blame the product itself for the errors generated by their AI assistants.
+If your documentation is not optimised for LLMs, developers using tools like GitHub Copilot or Cursor face more hallucinations.
+This degrades the developer experience.
+Users often blame your product for errors generated by their AI assistants.

 Approach

-Transition from a “visual-first” mindset to a “semantic-first” mindset.
-Use standard Markdown features—such as strict header hierarchies, explicit code block language tags, and descriptive alt text—to provide a clear, machine-readable roadmap of your content. docmd processes this structure into optimised outputs via the LLMs Plugin.
+Transition from a “visual-first” to a “semantic-first” mindset.
+Use standard Markdown features - strict header hierarchies, explicit code block tags, and descriptive alt text - to provide a machine-readable roadmap. docmd processes this structure into optimised outputs via the LLMs Plugin.

 Implementation